-1. Don’t Smoke - In a nutshell, tobacco causes a narrowing the arteries and damages the inner lining of blood vessel walls causing a hardening of the arteries.
-This hardening of the arteries is due to plaque buildup which is called atherosclerosis.
-When blood is cut off from the heart, the build-up of plaque will create blood clots, which, in turn, creates disease and heart attacks.
+1. Don’t Smoke - In a nutshell, tobacco narrows the arteries and damages the inner lining of blood vessel walls which causes the arteries to harden.
+This hardening of the arteries is due to plaque buildup called atherosclerosis.
+When blood is cut off from the heart, the build-up of plaque will create blood clots, which, in turn, results in disease and heart attacks.
 There really is NO benefit to smoking.
 Quitting will give you peace of mind and add many days to your life, sometimes even years.
 My aunt was able to quit after 25 years of smoking.
 She went to her doctor and together they worked out a program for her that’s actually working; now she looks and feels better too.
 It’s pretty astonishing.
 If you are looking for more reasons to quit this, is great information.

 2. Exercise for Heart Health - Exercise doesn’t have to be formal.
 Movement and motion are key and can be integrated into routine activities.
 Take the stairs instead of the elevator, walk to work if that’s feasible, do sit-ups or crunches while you’re watching TV, or even turn on some music videos and start dancing!
 Make exercise a pleasure and not a chore.
 Taking up a sport or hobby is so much simpler than joining a gym.

-4. Develop a Relaxation Routine - This is my favorite tip.
+4. Develop a Ways to Overcome Stress - This is my favorite tip.
 Everyone faces stress - whether it’s work or finances or other people.
-Everyone needs a release.
-Not just exercise but an actual practice that reduces stress.
+Everyone needs a release, not just exercise, but an actual practice that reduces stress.
 Examples of this range from meditation, prayer, contemplative walks, or taking up hobbies like gardening, birdwatching, swimming or dancing.

-5. Lose Weight - The National Institute of Health says that reducing your weight by even just 5-10% can make a significant and positive improvement on your health.
+5. Maintain a Healthy Weight - The National Institute of Health says that reducing your weight by even just 5-10% can make a significant and positive improvement on your health.
 Being overweight puts you at risk for many diseases, including heart disease and diabetes.
-One important thing to do is know your key weight metrics: body mass index (BMI) and weight circumference.
+It is important to know your key weight metrics: body mass index (BMI) and weight circumference.
 You can read more about this here.